Out of Eden Walk: Connecting Humanity

 -

-- Since 2013, Paul Salopek has covered 19 countries and 25,000 kilometers.
-From 2021-2023, Out of Eden Walk shared stories from an historic, 6,000-km trek across China, where Shanghai Media Group’s docuseries reached over 800 million viewers on China’s domestic television channels and streaming platforms.
+- Since 2013, Paul Salopek has traversed 19 countries and 25,000 kilometers.
+From 2021-23, Out of Eden Walk shared stories from an historic, 6,000-kilometer trek across China, where Shanghai Media Group’s docuseries reached over 800 million viewers on China’s domestic television channels and streaming platforms.
 He has crossed into South Korea from China and is continuing westward through Japan before reaching North America by cargo ship in 2025.

 -